 Pollen-Food Allergy Syndrome

-Many hay fever sufferers also experience allergic reactions to plant-based foods.
+Many people who get hay fever also experience allergic reactions to plant-based foods.
 Called pollen-food allergy syndrome, this often severe reaction may involve swelling of the throat or even anaphylaxis.
-This is considered a cross-reactivity, meaning the two sets of proteins are related enough to cause sufferers to experience allergic reactions to both.
+This is considered a cross-reactivity, meaning the two sets of proteins are related enough to cause people to experience allergic reactions to both.
 Those allergic to peanuts, ragweed pollen or grass pollen may also react to tomatoes.